wikirate/wikirate4ruby/examples/Get Projects.md

 </div>

-In the example below, we are looking for all the currently active projects_.
+In the example below, we are looking for all the currently active projects.

 ```ruby
 projects = client.get_projects({ 'wikirate_status' => 'active' })